 Do you have Enfield history questions?

-While the Enfield Historical Society welcomes your Enfield history questions, there are other online resources where you may more quickly find your answers.
-In many cases, we use these resources to answer your questions.
+While the Enfield Historical Society welcomes your Enfield history questions, we have limited staff and it may take some time for us to reply.
+There are other online resources where you may more quickly find your answers.
+In many cases, we use these same resources to answer your questions.
+You will find links to them below.

 Francis Olcott Allen’s History of Enfield, which is a compilation of Enfield church and government records up to about 1850.
 Full free readable copies of all three volumes are available on Google Books.
 These are the links: